Passenger Killed in a Fatal Car Accident in Stoughton, MA

 Although the car accident remains under investigation, The Boston Globe reports that the passenger who was ejected from the KIA and killed was not wearing a seatbelt.

-If you or a loved one have been seriously injured in a car accident, you should consult with an experienced car accident attorney to discuss your legal rights.
+If you or a loved one have been seriously injured in a car accident, you should consult with an experienced Boston, MA car accident lawyer to discuss your legal rights.